- Home

 Korean to Arabic Manhwa Translator

-The Arabic-speaking manhwa community has grown rapidly, but a huge number of Korean series still have no official Arabic translation.
+For Korean manhwa images you have permission to work with, Arabic translation requires careful handling of cultural nuance, honorifics, and right-to-left layout.
 Translating Korean manhwa to Arabic goes beyond swapping words -- it involves navigating cultural nuances, specific honorifics, and adapting the visual style of Korean lettering for a right-to-left reading audience.
 This image translation tool handles those Korean-to-Arabic challenges, making untranslated series accessible to Arabic readers.
+Only use this with images you own, made, licensed, or have permission to work with.

 About Korean Script & OCR